-On September 20th, 2013, President Obama appointed Dr. Huban A. Gowadia as the Director of the U.S. Department of Homeland Security’s Domestic Nuclear Detection Office (DNDO).
+In September 2013, President Obama appointed Dr. Huban A. Gowadia as the Director of the U.S. Department of Homeland Security’s (DHS) Domestic Nuclear Detection Office (DNDO).

 DNDO serves as the lead federal agency mandated to develop and enhance radiological and nuclear detection and national technical nuclear forensics capabilities.
 Under her leadership, DNDO conducts research and development of detection and forensics technologies, characterizes system performance, acquires and deploys detection systems, supports operational partners, and builds and sustains the pipeline of next generation technical experts.

 Prior to this role, Dr. Gowadia served at DNDO as the Acting Director from 2012 to 2013 and as the Deputy Director and Component Acquisition Executive from 2010 to 2012.
 Previously, as Assistant Director of DNDO’s Mission Management Directorate, she was responsible for ensuring an effective link between user requirements, operational support, and technology development across the nuclear detection architecture.
 Dr. Gowadia joined DNDO in 2005, and served as its first Assistant Director for Assessments until 2007.
 In this capacity, she was responsible for DNDO Test and Evaluation, Pilot programs, and “Red Team” assessments.